pickledworks/teyit.link/README.md

 We use a prebuilt [PhantomJS](http://phantomjs.org/) build for the inital load and screenshots, a modified version of the awesome [inliner](https://github.com/remy/inliner) library then loads the assets and does the actual inlining.
 We use the offical [aws-sdk](https://github.com/aws/aws-sdk-js) for uploading to S3.

+You can build and deploy this project like any other Lambda function.
+If you are not on a Linux platform, run you need to set `PHANTOMJS_PLATFORM` environment variable to `linux` before running `npm install`.

 ## Copyright

 Teyit, [teyit.org](https://teyit.org/?ref=teyitlink-archiver-github)